 The Long Short-Term Memory (short: LSTM) model is a subtype of Recurrent Neural Networks (RNN).
 It is used to recognize patterns in data sequences, such as those that appear in sensor data, stock prices, or natural language.
-RNNs are able to do this because, in addition to the actual value, they also include its position in the sequence in the prediction.
+RNNs can do this because, in addition to the actual value, they also include its position in the sequence in the prediction.

 What are Recurrent Neural Networks?